 Workbench Height – Adjustable

-So, with the 5th percentile female standing elbow height at 37.3 inches/94.7 cm and the 95th percentile male at 46.5 inches/117.9 cm we can specify the recommended range of adjustment of the workbench.
-Based on this result the recommended range of height adjustment of the workbench in in the range of 36 inches/91 cm to 48 inches/122 cm.
-This provides for about a 1 inch/2.54 cm buffer added to the minimum and maximum height.
+So, with the 5th percentile female standing elbow height at 37.3 inches/94.7 cm. and the 95th percentile male at 46.5 inches/117.9 cm. we can specify the recommended range of adjustment of the workbench.
+Based on this result the recommended range of height adjustment of the workbench in in the range of 36 inches/91 cm. to 48 inches/122 cm.
+This provides for about a 1 inch/2.54 cm. buffer added to the minimum and maximum height.

 Workbench Height - Fixed